 From that time Jesus began to show His disciples that He must go to Jerusalem, and suffer many things from the elders and chief priests and scribes, and be killed, and be raised up on the third day.
 Peter took Him aside and began to rebuke Him, saying, “God forbid it, Lord!
 This shall never happen to You.”
 But He turned and said to Peter, “Get behind Me, Satan!
 You are a stumbling block to Me; for you are not setting your mind on God’s interests, but man’s.”
 (NASB) Matthew 16:21-23

 Peter was not demon possessed, but he was influenced by Satan to speak those words.
 The second major example is Judas Iscariot.
 He was actually possessed by Satan before he did his evil.
-We read in Luke 22:1-6 that just before Jesus celebrated the passover with the twelve disciples that Satan entered Judas and agreed to betray Jesus to the Jewish leaders.
+We read in Luke 22:1-6 that just before Jesus celebrated the Passover Seder with the twelve disciples that Satan entered Judas and agreed to betray Jesus to the Jewish leaders.

 And Satan entered into Judas who was called Iscariot, belonging to the number of the twelve.
 And he went away and discussed with the chief priests and officers how he might betray Him to them.
 They were glad and agreed to give him money.
 (NASB) Luke 22:3-5